peterpolidoro/ModularServer/examples/MinimalDevice/README.md

 }
 ```

-Properties are special methods that get and set field values that are
+Properties are special functions that get and set field values that are
 stored on the device, even after the device is powered off.

-Properties have their own set of methods with their own set of
+Properties have their own set of functions with their own set of
-property method parameters.
+property function parameters.

 Example Property:
 ```shell